mattermost/mattermost/doc/install/Troubleshooting.md

 ###### `panic: runtime error: invalid memory address or nil pointer dereference`
  - This error can occur if you have manually manipulated the Mattermost database, typically with deletions.
 Mattermost is designed to serve as a searchable archive, and manual manipulation of the database elements compromises integrity and may prevent upgrade.
- - **Solution:** Restore from databse backup created prior to manual database updates, or reinstall the system.
+ - **Solution:** Restore from database backup created prior to manual database updates, or reinstall the system.